Urban Dog Enrichment Hacks for Small Apartment Living

 Keep your pup happy in tight spaces with creative play zones, vertical climbing, and scent games for mental and physical stimulation.

-Living in a small apartment with a dog doesn't mean your pup has to miss out on mental stimulation or physical activity.
-Urban environments can actually offer unique opportunities for enrichment if you get creative.
+Living in a small apartment with a dog doesn't mean your pup has to miss out on mental stimulation or physical activity. urban environments can actually offer unique opportunities for enrichment if you get creative.
 As someone who's raised two high energy terriers in a 600 square foot studio, I know firsthand how challenging it can be, but also how rewarding when you find those perfect solutions that keep tails wagging without destroying your limited space.

 Small apartments force us to think upward rather than outward.
 Dogs naturally enjoy elevated positions (it's why they love looking out windows), so use your walls wisely.